-The indices calculated from satellite imageries such as Normalized Difference Vegetation Index (NDVI), Normalized Difference Built Index (NDBI) and Normalized Difference Water Index (NDWI) have indices value ranges from -1 to 1.
+The indices calculated from satellite imageries such as the Normalized Difference Vegetation Index (NDVI), Normalized Difference Built Index (NDBI) and Normalized Difference Water Index (NDWI) have indices values ranging from -1 to 1.

-This could be a very basic question for remote sensing and GIS professionals but still, there are many beginners how would like to understand why the above indices range from -1 to 1?
-The second question that comes in mind is what does these indices value signifies?
+This could be a very basic question for remote sensing and GIS professionals but still, many beginners would like to understand why the above indices range from -1 to 1.
+The second question that comes to mind is what these indices’ value signifies.

 NDVI is a vegetation index to monitor the condition of vegetation or vegetation health.
 NDVI is the most commonly used vegetation index for monitoring vegetation globally.
-There are many other vegetation indices such as the Enhanced Vegetation Index (EVI), Ratio Vegetation Index (RVI), and Perpendicular Vegetation Index (PVI) that takes into account the soil emissivity (one of the major limitations of NDVI).
+Many other vegetation indices such as the Enhanced Vegetation Index (EVI), Ratio Vegetation Index (RVI), and Perpendicular Vegetation Index (PVI) take into account the soil emissivity (one of the major limitations of NDVI).

 Here, I am discussing only NDVI.
 You may read about other vegetation indices from the following link: http://goo.gl/xmbUWQ